 According to Alain de Botton, a founder of The School of Life, there seems to be a lot of anger that we hold on to, anger and rage that we secretly have, and it has us sulking about the way our love lives have gone.
-He says that if we are able to turn that anger into sadness then we can make progress.
+However, he says that if we are able to turn that anger into sadness, then we can make progress.
 Why?
-Because if we can turn rage into grief that means we have given up hope completely.
+Because if we can turn rage into grief, we have given up hope entirely.

-In his words, “scratch the surface of any regularly angry person and you will find a wild optimist.”
+In his words, “scratch the surface of any regularly angry person, and you will find a wild optimist.”
 Rage is primarily driven by hope.
-And when it comes to love and relationships, it is extremely hard to give up hope because there are many, many industries that are all designed to inflate our expectations on love and what a loving relationship or marriage should be.
+And when it comes to love and relationships, it is extremely hard to give up hope because there are many, many industries that are all designed to inflate our expectations of love and what a loving relationship or marriage should be.

-One of the reasons why you will end up marrying the wrong person is because you are strange and difficult to live with.
+One of the reasons you will marry the wrong person is because you are strange and difficult to live with.
 We all are.
-In fact, there are many things that are wrong with us, things that only our closest friends and family know about (and very probably our ex-lovers) but they would not dare tell us.
+In fact, there are many things that are wrong with us, things that only our closest friends and family know about (and very probably our ex-lovers), but they would not dare tell us.

 Love requires you to do things you don’t want to do.
 Not everyone is comfortable expressing their vulnerabilities.
 You probably don’t want to show your partner you are vulnerable and scared.

 According to psychologists, people use two patterns of behavior whenever they are in danger of becoming vulnerable.
 One group of people gets anxiously attached.